AVSLab/basilisk/docs/source/Support/bskKnownIssues.rst

   the ``-if dist3/conan`` argument is no longer needed.
 The Basilisk install location is setup with ``conan 2`` arguments inside ``conanfile.py``.
 - :ref:`simIncludeGravBody` set the moon radius in km, not meters, and was thus 1000x too small when visualized.
+- In the python library :ref:`RigidBodyKinematics` the ``subMRP()`` routine didn't compute the expected result if the denominator was small.
+This is now corrected.

 Version 2.5.0
 -------------